 The significant figures are normally those digits in a measured quantity that is known reliably or about which we have confidence in our measurement plus one additional digit that is uncertain.

-For example, if one writes 3.0 it means that he is stating that he is able to estimate the first decimal place of the quantity and he is implying an error of 0.05 units.
+For example, if one writes 3.0 it means that he is stating that he can estimate the first decimal place of the quantity and he is implying an error of 0.05 units.
 If one writes 3, he is unable to determine the first decimal place, hence, implying an error of 0.5 units.

 Rules for determining the number of significant figures